-Since filing for bankruptcy, Kmart has seen open at least a year.
+Since filing for bankopen at least a year.
 Sales in November were down 17.2 percent from a year earlier, and December sales were off 5.7 percent.
 Kmart is closing underperforming stores and those facing tough competition, and is also looking to shed unprofitable leases, which is easier while operating under bankruptcy.
 The plan announced Tuesday to emerge from bankruptcy by April 30 is months earlier than previously reported.
 The company plans to file its reorganization plan with the U.S. Bankruptcy Court in Chicago next week.
 A Jan.
-28 hearing is planned for the store clos- Customer Ron Johnson, closing at 17 cents a share declines in sales at stores 51, said Kmart has no one Tuesday. but itself to blame.
+28 hearing is planned for the store closings.
+JOHN HILLERY/Reuters Empty shopping carts line the front of a Super K in Dearborn, Mich.
+The store is one 326 nationwide Kmart wants to close as part of its Chapter 11 financial objectives. but itself to blame.

 "Kmart just got fat and lazy, that's all I can say," Johnson said as he shopped at a Detroit-area Kmart.
-"They had this town, they had this state and I think due to taking it for granted, they lost Kmart has troubles beyond its business plan.
+"They had this town, they had this state and I think due to taking it for granted, they lost it."
+Kmart has troubles beyond its business plan.